Ohio Auto Loan Debt Relief: A Comprehensive Guide

 Negotiate a Payoff

-While negotiating a payoff it is important to continue paying your existing care payment if possible.
+While negotiating a payoff, it is important to continue paying your existing car payment if possible.
 Delinquent payments will continue to adversely affect your credit.
-Before you contact your lender to request a payoff be sure to know exactly how much you owe and what you can afford to pay.
-Most lenders will provide, online or over the phone, a "10-day payoff" which represents the amount it would take to pay off the loan if it were done so within 10 days.
+Before you contact your lender to request a payoff, be sure to know exactly how much you owe and what you can afford to pay.
+Most lenders will provide, online or over the phone, a "10-day payoff," which represents the amount it would take to pay off the loan if it were done so within 10 days.

 Refinancing Your Auto Loan

-Refinancing your auto loan can help you lower payments and interest rates or pay off debt sooner.
+Refinancing your auto loan involves replacing your existing loan with a new one, often with better terms.
+This can help lower your monthly payments and interest rates or enable you to pay off your debt sooner.
 Refinancing a vehicle can be difficult with bad credit and often has upfront fees associated.
-If available interest rates or your credit has improved over the course of your loan, lenders may revise the terms of the loan to lower your monthly auto payment.
-You can speak directly to your lender or see your options through services like Super Money.
+If available interest rates or your credit score have improved over the course of your loan, lenders may revise the terms of the loan to lower your monthly auto payment.
+You can speak directly to your lender or see your options through online services.

 Selling or Trading Your Vehicle

 Selling your vehicle or trading it in for a less expensive one can be another effective way to manage your auto loan debt.
-This option can be particularly beneficial if your vehicle is worth more than the remaining balance on your loan.
+This option is best if the market value of your car is higher than the balance on your loan.

 Dealing with a Deficiency Balance